Hale Makana O Uluwehi

 The new rental apartments will be separated by fencing from the social service buildings so that it will be viewed by the community as a stable place to live and no longer a transitional shelter.
 The Ulu Ke Kukui rental project will also serve as a stepping stone for native Hawaiians seeking single-family homeownership or if the family choses to remain, a beautiful place to live and flourish.
 Hawaiian Community Assets will provide counseling and assistance.
 Council for Native Hawaiian Advancement (CNHA) will provide job counseling.

 Funding for the $16.5 million project may consist of HHFDC's Low-income housing tax credits, Hula Mae bond, federal funds, and a permanent bank loan.
 City has already committed $3.1 million in HOME funds.
-Funding is anticipated by the end of 2021 or middle of 2022.
+Funding is anticipated by the middle of 2022.